 Ed Schenk - Project Manager

 Ed Schenk received his Bachelors in Geology from Hanover College and a Masters in Water Resources from Indiana University.
-Prior to joining SSI, Ed was a research ecologist with USGS and a physical scientist for Grand Canyon NP.
-When not hard at work in the office you can find Ed out on the trails surrounding Flagstaff and Sedona or off canyoneering in a slot canyon.
+Prior to joining SSI, Ed was a research ecologist/geomorphologist with the USGS National Research Program and a physical scientist for Grand Canyon NP.
+He has authored over two dozen articles on river and wetland restoration and chaired three research symposiums.
+When not in the office you can find Ed out on the trails surrounding Flagstaff and Sedona or canyoneering a slot canyon.

 courtney mcdaniel - Research Associate